starwolf0320/web3-interview-preparation/README.md

   <summary>Can you “hide” a transaction on a blockchain?</summary>
     <ul>
       <li>
         Transaction can't be hidden.
-All transactions are visible to everyone
+All transactions are public
       </li>
     </ul>
 </details>